kabads/100-days-of-code/log.md

 **Today's Progress**: This took a lot of effort - I need to look at the part that finds the divisible numbers.

 **Thoughts** Another satisfying solution - a 400 list of numbers that needed multiplying horizontally, vertically and diagonally.

+### Day 3: April 30, 2018 - Monday - I came up with a solution with the triangle number.
+I found the best way to copy a list in place `newlist = oldlist[:]` - addind the slice does this.

+### Day 4: May 1, 2018 - Tuesday - solved the Collatz sequence problem - it was straightforward.
+I'm on a grid walker problem and I'm reading around it and thinking about how I might code all the permutations.